Verca/tic-tac-toe/README.md

 In the `routeIndex.js` you specify routes of your module.

 - **Url route:** For specifying url route of your module, change `path` property (you should not put any slashes in the beginning or the end of the string!).
-- **Main (home) component:** To specify home component (component, which will be visible, when you enter the route url), please assign it to the `indexRoute/component` property (don't forget to import this component to the file first).
+- **Main (home) component:** To specify home component (the component which will be visible when you enter the route url), please assign it to the `indexRoute/component` property (don't forget to import this component to the file first).
 - **Children routes:** Children routes are routes nested in our defined `path`.
 In example below, when you in your browser enter route `example/detail`, then you will see `DetailView` component (and not `ListView` anymore).

     Every object in this array represents a new route object.
 If want to define more nested routes for it, then you can add `childnRoute` array to the object.